This Fact Sheet is not relevant in your region

 The government has introduced a savings scheme aimed at people on low income.
 The Help to Save scheme can give you a 50p bonus for every £1 you save over a 4 year period.

 To be eligible you need to be either:

-have a nil award for Working Tax Credit but receiving Child Tax Credit;
+- have a nil award for Working Tax Credit but are receiving Child Tax Credit; or

-you can also apply if you or your spouse or partner are a member of the Crown services such as the armed forces, police or a civil servant.
+You also need to be a UK resident with a bank account.
+However, if you live overseas, you can apply for an account if you or your spouse or partner are a member of the Crown services or British armed forces.